tomdownes14/aire-logic-tech-test/README.md

 ### Record Issues

-Issues have been recorded in a Markdown document.
+Issues have been recorded in a markdoww document- [docs/BUG-TRACKER.md](docs/BUG-TRACKER.md)

 ## Going Forward